M Coghlan FAQ

 Can the family provide their own bearers?

-Yes, they can but a full set must be provided (so there is no mixing) – so either 4 or 6 as required.
-Discuss with your funeral director for advice.
+Yes, they can but a full team must be provided, so either 4 or 6 as required.

 Can the deceased be taken home beforehand?